canonical/microcloud/doc/how-to/initialise.md

 The {ref}`initialisation process <explanation-initialisation>` bootstraps the MicroCloud cluster.
 You run the initialisation on one of the machines, and it configures the required services on all of the machines that have been joined.

+## Pre-initialisation requirements

+- Complete the steps in {ref}`howto-install` before initialisation.
+- If you intend to use full disk encryption (FDE) on any cluster member, that member must meet the prerequisites listed on this page: {doc}`microceph:explanation/full-disk-encryption`.
+  - Follow only the instructions in the Prerequisites section on that page.
+Skip its Usage section; the MicroCloud initialisation process handles the disk encryption.

 (howto-initialise-interactive)=
 ## Interactive configuration